ekulxam/rods_from_god/README.md

 7. Gravity Increase - Status Effect which makes you fall faster.
 It can be brewed with an ancient debris and a thick potion.
 8. The Illager's Guide to Spellcasting : Volume 1 : Fangs - On use, summons 3 sets of vanilla Evoker Fangs, similar to the Evoker's attack.
 The evoker fangs will automatically find and target the nearest attackable (does not target creative/spectator or invulnerable) entities.
 9. Solar Prism Headset - TLDR: I put a beacon in a helmet and made it do damage and overheat. ======= Long form if you want to read: The Solar Prism Headset is an equippable item that renders a beacon beam from the player's eye position as a solar laser.
 The solar laser only activates during the day and when the player is standing in the sun.
 It deals damage to entities every tick and sets them on fire.
 However, it can overheat (shown by an overlay) and when it does, you'd better take the helmet off fast if you don't want to die.
+10. Archimedes Lever - Makes the celestial bodies (sun and moon) render a lot bigger when on (to simulate the world being "lifted" to the cosmos).
+11. Synthesis Table - your average 5x5 crafting table.
 Created for Modfest 1.21.
 This mod requires Sinytra Connector and FFAPI (Forgified Fabric API) on NeoForge.